 Airports, particularly those handling international flights, can be huge.
 Even if you can walk you really don’t want to walk from check-in to the plane, or between gates.

-I travel with a scooter that’s very light and also can be folded like a travelscootbaby stroller.
+I travel with a scooter that’s very light and also can be folded like a baby stroller.
 I drive the scooter right up to the aircraft door.
 Its battery is taken on board (FAA regulations require that it be stowed in the overhead) and the scooter is stowed with baggage.
 When we arrive, the scooter is returned to the aircraft door and off I go.
 Note: This works well with a lightweight scooter.
 If your scooter is larger and heavier, or if you’re in an electric wheelchair, you’ll need to check it at the gate before flying rather than at the plane door.
 The airline will use an on-board wheelchair to move you from the gate to your seat, if necessary.

 If you’re not traveling with a scooter arrange for a wheelchair, even if you may not think you need one.
 Trust me, you’ll be glad you did.
 The airline will provide the chair and someone to push it from check-in to the gate and gate-to-baggage claim after you arrive.
 (There is no charge, though tips are accepted.)
 Request the chair when you make your reservation either via the airline’s website or with an agent on the phone.
 If you’re buying your ticket through a travel agent or third-party website, it’s a good idea to phone the airline three days ahead of your flight to be sure that they know you need a chair.
 This notification also should be done if you’re traveling with a scooter or an electric chair.